See a synopsis, reviews and upcoming events for We the Corporations.

 Professor Adam Winkler is a specialist in American constitutional law and history.
 He is the author of We the Corporations: How American Businesses Won Their Civil Rights (2018), which was named a finalist for both the National Book Award and the National Book Critics Circle Award, and Gunfight: The Battle over the Right to Bear Arms in America (2011).
 His scholarship has been cited in landmark Supreme Court cases on the First and Second Amendments, and according to a 2016 study he is one of the top twenty law professors for citations by the courts.
 His popular writing has been featured in the New York Times, New York Review of Books, Wall Street Journal, Washington Post, Los Angeles Times, New Republic, Atlantic, Slate, Scotusblog, and Daily Beast.
-He is a frequent commentator about legal issues and has appeared on Face the Nation, CNN, NBC Nightly News, Newshour, ABC News, All Things Considered, Morning Edition, and Marketplace.
+He is a frequent commentator about legal issues and has appeared on Face the Nation, CNN, NBC Nightly News, C-SPAN, Newshour, ABC News, All Things Considered, Morning Edition, and Marketplace.
 He also served as co-editor of the Encyclopedia of the American Constitution (2d Edition).

 The son of Academy Award-winning filmmaker Irwin Winkler, Adam was born and raised in Los Angeles.
 He is a graduate of the School of Foreign Service at Georgetown University and New York University School of Law, which honored him with the Legal Teaching Award for outstanding alumni in legal academia.
 He also earned a master’s degree in political science (American Political Development) from UCLA under Professor Karen Orren.
 He clerked for David Thompson of the United States Court of Appeals for the Ninth Circuit and practiced law at Katten Muchin in Los Angeles, where he was on a litigation team that represented the late Michael Jackson in a highly publicized child-molestation case.
 This was more than enough to convince him to return to the ivory tower.